Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Move-Up Buyers: larger lots than the urban Surrey hubs, with growing townhouse stock as a step-up option for first-time families upgrading from a condo.

-• SkyTrain-Ahead Buyers: the King George-to-Langley extension is expected to run through Fleetwood by 2028, which will materially upgrade the transit picture & likely affect home values along the corridor.
+• SkyTrain-Ahead Buyers: the King George-to-Langley extension is expected to run through Fleetwood by late 2029, which will materially upgrade the transit picture & likely affect home values along the corridor.

 • Active-Lifestyle Locals: Surrey Sport & Leisure Complex, Fleetwood Community Centre, the surrounding golf courses, & the deep park footprint serve buyers who actively use rec infrastructure.